jijiechen/LetsEncryptCentral/README.md

 1. Clone this project, run the `.\Build.bat` to compile;
 1. Run the **lec.exe** from the `release` output directory;
 1. Create a new registration profile if this is your first running;
-1. Apply a certificate using your registration profile (Currently, only DnsPod dynamic DNS service is supported, more DNS service provider is on the way).
+1. Apply a certificate using your registration profile (Currently, DnsPod dynamic DNS service and Azure DNS service are supported, more DNS service providers are on the way).

 Here are the sample commands: